Romesco sauce recipe : The rustic Mediterranean flavor

 The Mediterranean allure is undeniable, from its deep blue and transparent waters to enchanting towns full of life, this unique lifestyle has been shown to be healthy.
 Most of its benefits are associated to the diet, based on the the Mediterranean Diet Pyramid, the nutrition guide that was developed by the Oldways Preservation Trust, the Harvard School of Public Health, and the World Health Organization in 1993.

-Coming originally from Tarragona – this is one of the four counties of Catalonia and located south western Barcelona – romesco sauce is one of the best-known Catalan contributions to the culinary scene.
+Coming originally from Tarragona – this is one of the four counties of Catalonia and located south western Barcelona – romesco sauce is one of the best-known Catalan contributions to the culinary scene and the Mediterranean foods.

 A thick sauce of marine origin dating back the early 20th century; although it is now used in various dishes, its origin was the romescada, a traditional seafood stew made in the fishing district of Tarragona, Serrallo, in which a series of fish and shellfish were cooked and accompanied with this sauce made with ingredients that were closed at hand in the area such as almonds, olive oil, bread and special red peppers.